-- 83. Applicant/Developer shall annex to Community Facilities District No. 2010-1 for the maintenance of: - a.
-Landscape/Hardscape

-- b.
-Streetlights

-- Drainage Basins / Storm Drain Facilities

-Prior to the issuance of a certificate of occupancy.
+- 76. Applicant/Developer shall annex to Community Facilities District No. 2010-1 for the maintenance of: - a.
+Landscape/Hardscape - b.
+Streetlights - c.
+Drainage Basins / Storm Drain Facilities Prior to the issuance of a certificate or temporary certificate of occupancy.

-- 84. Applicant/Developer shall pay the Five Thousand Dollars (\$5,000.00) cost for the City's consultant to annex the Community Facilities District No. 2010-1 and the City fee for processing the request, prior to the issuance of an occupancy permit.

-- 85. The Applicant/Developer shall pay the Five Thousand Dollars (\$5,000) cost for the City's consultant to annex to PTAX2 and the City fee for processing the request, prior to the issuance of an occupancy permit.

-- 86. If imported or exported soil material is necessary to balance the grading on the site, a separate grading plan and haul permit approval is necessary before transport of the material.

-- 87. Applicant/Developer shall submit the following items for approval from the Engineering Department:

-- a.
-Grading Plans with the street address for each lot and/or building foot prints

-- b.
-Storm Drain / Drainage Plans

-- c.
-Street Improvement Plans

-- d.
-Street Signage and Striping Plans

-- e.Street Lighting Plans

-- f.
-Composite Utility Plans (Sewer and Water Plans - submit to Mission Springs Water District)

-- 88. If the Applicant/Developer requests a Temporary Certificate of Occupancy before all the improvements are completed the Applicant/Developer shall submit the following items for approval with the submittal of the Improvement Agreement for the project;

-- a.
-Soils Report

-- b.
-Title Report

-- c.
-Preliminary Grading Plan

-- d.
-Hydrology Report

-- e.
-Preliminary traffic impact report

-- f.
-Utility master plan

-- g.
-Street Plans

-- h.
-Engineer's Estimate of the incomplete improvements

-- 89. Dedicate by separate instrument 30 feet of street right of way for Sam Jacinto Lane.

-- 90. Prior to the installation of any improvements in the public right-of-way (ROW), an encroachment permit shall be obtained from the City Public Works Department.
+- 77. Applicant/Developer shall pay the Five Thousand Dollars (\$5,000.00) cost for the City's consultant to annex the Community Facilities District No. 2010-1 and the City fee for processing the request, prior to the issuance of a certificate or temporary certificate of occupancy. - 78.
+The Applicant/Developer shall pay the Five Thousand Dollars (\$5,000) cost for the City's consultant to annex to PTAX2 and the City fee for processing the request, prior to the issuance of a certificate or temporary certificate of occupancy. - 79.
+If imported or exported soil material is necessary to balance the grading on the site, a separate grading plan and haul permit approval is necessary before transport of the material. - 80.
+Applicant/Developer shall submit the following items for approval from the Engineering Department: - a.
+Grading Plans with the street address for each lot and/or building foot prints - b.
+Storm Drain / Drainage Plans - c.
+Street Improvement Plans - d.
+Street Lighting Plans - e.
+Composite Utility Plans (Sewer and Water Plans - submit to Mission Springs Water District) - 81.
+If the Applicant/Developer requests a Temporary Certificate of Occupancy before all the improvements are completed the Applicant/Developer shall submit the following items for approval with the submittal of the Improvement Agreement for the project; - a.
+Soils Report - b.
+Title Report - c.
+Preliminary Grading Plan - d.
+Hydrology Report - e.
+Utility master plan - f.
+Street Plans - g.
+Engineer's Estimate of the incomplete improvements - 82.
+Dedicate by separate instrument 30 feet of street right of way for Palomar Lanenorth side of centerline across the frontage of the property. - 83.
+File a Report of Waste Discharge for the site to verify the use of underground sewage disposal in lieu of public sanitary sewers. - 84.
+Prior to the installation of any improvements in the public right-of-way (ROW), an encroachment permit shall be obtained from the City Public Works Department.